naiilya/stat228_portfolio/README.md

 # Dear GitHub users!
 Welcome to My Technical Portfolio!

 Hi!
-My name is Nailya Alim.
+My name is Nailya Alimova (Alim).

 I'm currently a rising senior at Simmons University majoring in Financial Mathematics, Mathematical Sciences, and Data Science.
 As an AI research fellow at MIT Break Through Tech Program, I am passionate about advancing my skills in statistical modeling, supervised and unsupervised machine learning, and generative AI.